ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 - Use issue templates to create post templates
 - Post from anywhere with an Internet connection (no R setup required)
 - Specify different time zones to make posting across time zones simpler ([in theory at least](https://fosstodon.org/@ropensci/109458205543474658))
-- Embrace flexibility, we can add/change YAML keys to cue any specific behaviour required[^3]
+- Embrace flexibility, we can add/change YAML keys to cue any specific behaviour required

-[^3]: For example, I've been toying with the idea of adding a YAML key for post id, so we could set up scheduled replies to existing posts.

 ### Why not use this workflow?